GMMan/st-link-hack/paper/paper.md

 board that is detachable and can be used as an external SWD probe for any board that supports the interface, and the other on a Nucleo-32 board, which can only debug the MCU on the same board and cannot connect to an external target.
 As with most things I get, I was interested in dumping a copy of the firmware for safekeeping and study, and this extended not only to the firmware of the main MCU on the Nucleo boards, but also to the embedded ST-Link, in which itself runs on a STM32 MCU.
-Two MCUs on one board, not bad.
+Two MCUs on one board—not bad.

 Getting Started: Hardware Connections
 -------------------------------------